In this article:

 Consider All Your Options

-During a health crisis unlike any we've ever seen, financial concerns may have you wondering how you're going to keep up with all your bills in the coming weeks and months.
+Whether brought on by a national health crisis or something else entirely, financial concerns may have you wondering how you're going to keep up with all your bills.

 The good news is there are several solutions that can help.
 Before taking any steps, consider all your options and resources to determine the best way to cover your expenses.
 Here are some to consider:

-- State or federal government relief: With the COVID-19 crisis response changing rapidly, states and the federal government are continuously updating relief measures to help consumers who may have lost their job, had their hours reduced, need to take sick time or are experiencing other financial hardship.
+- State or federal government relief: States and the federal government continue to offer COVID-19 relief measures to help consumers who may have lost their job, had their hours reduced, need to take sick time or are experiencing other financial hardship.
+The most recent provisions, enacted as part of the American Rescue Plan Act of 2021, offer a third round of stimulus payments, continued unemployment benefits and more.
 Look to your state governor's office, the IRS, the Consumer Financial Protection Bureau or USA.gov for more information on what assistance may be available to you.
+Also see How to Get Credit Counseling and Financial Assistance.

 - An emergency fund: If you've saved up an emergency fund, now's the time to use it.
 Use the money to cover as many necessary expenses as you can rather than paying fees or interest to borrow money.